Francisco Tongio Liongson: Senate (1916-1919)

 Liongson assumed the presidency of five committees but devoted most of his time and talents to the Comite de Sanidad.
 As a medical doctor, his primary concern was the health of the populace because he regarded it as vital for the development of the nation.
 As such, he earned the respect and esteem of his peers, and all his initiatives merited the most dedicated support of the committee members.
 The number of bills presented to the Senate was indicative of his commitment to fulfill his duties.
 As member of 16 other committees, he became a dedicated advocate for agriculture, commerce and industry.
 He championed the interest of farmers and supported the availability of funding for the prevention of rinderpest, and of credit to boost the depressed state of agriculture.
 People remembered his impassioned opposition to completely remove tariffs on rice importations pointing out the negative impact on domestic producers.
 The growth and advancement of this sector was constantly in his agenda.

 Not being a lawyer, he unexpectedly intervened in debates that ventilated legal issues such as the Bill on Partnership and the Bill on Conditional Liberty for Prisoners.
 In the midst of monumental parliamentary controversies, Liongson demonstrated a profound knowledge and understanding of both medical and juridical sciences.
 In these debates, he was able to move members of the Senate to vote his way on the merits of his principled arguments.
 He, however, failed to convince his party mates when the Divorce Bill was deliberated on.
 Acting on his conscience and on the overwhelming sentiment of his constituents, Liongson opposed his own majority party's sponsored bill and gained the public's admiration when he openly declared that he would prefer death to the passage of the law that would destroy the base of the Filipino family.

 The formation of the Philippine Independence Mission found Liongson among its distinguished members on November 8, 1918.
 Headed by Manuel L. Quezon, the Senate contingent included Senators Jose Altavas, Jose Clarin, Vicente Singson Encarnacion, Espiridion Guanco, Leoncio Imperial, Rafael Palma, Esteban Singson, Pedro Ma.
 Sison and Filemon Sotto.

 Prior to the mission's departure to the United States however, he was suddenly stricken with anthrax prompting his immediate replacement.
 He succumbed on February 20, 1919, leaving behind his spouse, a son and two daughters.
-Thus ended the rise of a brilliant star in the Philippine political milieu.